 This humidifier is a bit of an investment, but its totally worth it because of the large tank and all of the settings and options.
 Here’s a link to the product on Amazon, if you are interested: LeVoit Humidier on Amazon

-I like being able to track the humidity and temperature in this room, so I use my little ThermoPro to do that.
+I like tracking the humidity and temperature in this room, so I use my little ThermoPro to do that.
 Check out the lowest humidity!
 30%!
 Yikes.

 Here’s the Amazon link for the ThermoPro, in case you are interested in using one of these as well: ThermoPro Digital Hygrometer & Indoor Thermometer